Maurice Chevalier: World War II

 He started to collect art and paint, and acted in Le silence est d'or (Man About Town) (1946) by René Clair.
 He toured throughout the United States and other parts of the world, then returned to France in 1948.

 In 1944, he had participated in a Communist demonstration in Paris.
 He was therefore even less popular in the U.S. during the McCarthyism period; in 1951, he was refused re-entry into the U.S. because he had signed the Stockholm Appeal.

 In 1949, he performed in Stockholm in a Communist benefit against nuclear arms.
 Also in 1949, Chevalier was the subject of the first official roast at the New York Friars' Club, although celebrities had been informally "roasted" at banquets since 1910.

 In 1952, he bought a large property in Marnes-la-Coquette, near Paris, and named it La Louque, as a homage to his mother's nickname.
 He started a relationship in 1952 with Janie Michels, a young divorcee with three children.

 In 1954, after the McCarthy era abated, Chevalier was welcomed back in the United States.
 His first full American tour was in 1955, with Vic Schoen as arranger and musical director.
 The Billy Wilder film Love in the Afternoon (1957) with Audrey Hepburn and Gary Cooper, was his first Hollywood film in more than 20 years.

 In 1957, Chevalier was awarded The George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.

 Chevalier appeared in the movie musical Gigi (1958) with Leslie Caron and Hermione Gingold, with whom he shared the song "I Remember It Well", and several Walt Disney films.
-The success of Gigi prompted Hollywood to give him an Academy Honorary Award that year for achievements in entertainment.
+The success of Gigi prompted the presentation of an Academy Honorary Award to Chevalier in 1959 "for his contributions to the world of entertainment for more than half a century."

 In 1957, he appeared as himself in an episode of The Jack Benny Program titled "Jack in Paris".
 He also appeared as himself in an episode of The Lucy-Desi Comedy Hour, titled "Lucy Goes to Mexico".